dominiquelev/SOC-Home-Lab/Wireshark-TCP-3-Way-Handshake/README.md

 ## 📊 4.
 Practical Execution & Findings

 * **Activity Executed:**
-  - Captured live traffic network generated from github.com
+  - captured live network traffic generated from github.com
   - use `nslookup` to find ip address of github.com
   - Applied `tcp && ip.addr == 20.205.243.166` on display filter of Wireshark to isolate TCP 3 Way Handshake of github.com.